Hire in Bangladesh

 Maternity & Parental Leave

-- There is no statutory paternity leave.
+- There is no statutory paternity leave in Bangladesh.

 Benefits to the Employee in Bangladesh